blokks/legacy-docs/src/content/embedding-your-schedule/basics.md

 +++
 title           = "Basics"
-description     = "In this section, you’ll find information on how to create your first schedule." type            = "Embedding your schedule" date            = "2016-10-19" weight          = 1
+description     = "In this section, you’ll find information on how to create your first schedule." section         = "Embedding your schedule" date            = "2016-10-19" weight          = 1
 +++